NnamdiJr/nnamdijr.github.io/_posts/2016-11-20-Galvanize-Data-Science.md

 ## The Cohort:
 When I arrived for orientation, I noticed a couple things:

 + About half the group are women
-+ A wide age range
++ There's a wide age range among students
-+ Many differnet backgrounds
++ Students come from many differnet backgrounds

 Everyone is coming into the program with a different story for how they got here, at different points in their lives, and from different countries.